emmajanedrews/base-template/_posts/2017-10-19-what-makes-columbus-so-great-for-real-estate-investing.md

 Some people may choose to invest in properties in the suburbs, but the options are vastly limited compared to what is available within the city. **If you do want to invest outside of Columbus, certain tertiary markets can also be a good route to pursue.**

-If you have any other questions, &nbsp;would like more information, or need help determining what you’ll need to do to be successful as an investor, feel free to give me a call or send me an email.
+If you have any other questions,  would like more information, or need help determining what you’ll need to do to be successful as an investor, feel free to give me a call or send me an email.
 I look forward to hearing from you soon.